ElkanHub/PressClass/DOCS/PRESSCLASS/protecting_students_minors.md

 For users under the age of **[13]** (or the applicable age defined by local law), additional safeguards apply.

-### Parental or School Consent

-Account creation for minors requires **verifiable parental consent or authorization from a school or educational institution**.
-This ensures that guardians and schools are aware of and approve platform usage.

-*(Placeholder: Insert consent verification method.)*

----

 ### Data Collection for Students

 PressClass AI minimizes data collection for student accounts.
 We: